ibm-cloud-docs/watsonxdata/arrow_flight_service.md

 # Arrow Flight service overview
 {: #arrow_database}

 You can connect to the data source through the Arrow Flight service that is deployed on IBM Cloud.
-You need to enter the details that are related to API key and Flight service URL.
+You need to enter the details that are related to the API key and Flight service URL.
 This feature is applicable for both Presto (Java) and Presto (C++) engines.
 {: shortdesc}

 ## Prerequisites
 {: #prereq_database}

-1. The Arrow Flight connector supports only the IBM Arrow Flight service on an IBM Cloud VM.
+* The Arrow Flight connector supports only the IBM Arrow Flight service on an IBM Cloud VM.
-2. The Arrow Flight service should be running for data sources to work with.
+* The Arrow Flight service should be running for data sources to work with.

 ## Features and capabilities
 {: #features_database}

-1. The data source that are supported through Arrow Flight service have better performance as compared to JDBC data sources.
+* The data sources that are supported through Arrow Flight service have better performance as compared to JDBC data sources.
-2. Basic query pushdown is available for queries across the tables from the same data source and across the tables from different flight data sources.
+* Basic query pushdown is available for queries across the tables from the same data source and across the tables from different flight data sources.
-3. The Arrow Flight service data sources support only `SELECT` and `DESCRIBE` queries.
+* The Arrow Flight service data sources support only `SELECT` and `DESCRIBE` queries.

 ## Procedure
 {: #procedure_database}